Nintendo Switch 2 preorders see 'overwhelming' demand, frustrations for hopeful buyers

 NEW YORK — (AP) — U.S. preorders for the Nintendo Switch 2 kicked off shortly after the clock struck midnight Thursday.
 But chaos soon ensued amid high demand.

-Among the headaches, social media users shared painfully-long wait times, screenshots of error messages and carts that suddenly appeared empty — or, in some cases, received confirmation emails that were soon followed by notices about the orders being canceled.
+Among the headaches, social media users shared painfully-long wait times, screenshots of error messages or carts that suddenly appeared empty — while some reported receiving confirmation emails that were soon followed by notices about the orders being canceled.

 Nintendo acknowledged the "very high demand" in an update about those interested in purchasing the Switch 2 from its own My Nintendo Store.
-The company said it would be "working diligently to fulfill orders as product becomes available," but noted that delivery by June 5 was not guaranteed — urging those who want to increase their chances of getting the Switch 2 at the launch date to visit a participating retailer.
+The company said it would be "working diligently to fulfill orders," but noted that delivery by June 5 was not guaranteed — urging those who want to increase their chances of getting the console at the launch date to visit a participating retailer.

 Nintendo did not immediately respond to a request for further information about Thursday's preorder demand.

 GameStop also begun accepting preorders for the Switch 2 Thursday — hours following the late night launches at other retailers.
 Online preorders from GameStop went live at 11 a.m.
-ET, but its listing appeared to be unavailable within minutes.
+ET, but its listing appeared to be unavailable within minutes and some customers reported confirmation delays.

 "We're seeing overwhelming demand for Switch 2, which is causing some site issues," GameStop Help wrote on X, the platform formerly known as Twitter, shortly after 11:30 a.m.
 ET.
-But the company added that its previously-announced in-store preorders "are open and running smoothly."
+The company later shared that its preorders had sold out online, but it would "continue to squash bot and duplicate orders to reopen inventory."

+Gamestop also said its previously-announced in-store preorders were still available, as of around 1:50 p.m.
+ET.

-It wasn't immediately clear what that capacity GameStop and other retailers had for Switch 2 preorders.
-The Associated Press reached out to GameStop — as well as Target, Walmart and Best Buy — for comments Thursday.
+It wasn't immediately clear what total capacity GameStop and other retailers had for Switch 2 preorders.
+The Associated Press reached out to GameStop — as well as Target, Walmart and Best Buy — for further details Thursday.

 The sizeable (and speedy) demand for Nintendo's Switch 2 isn't surprising.
 The new gaming console has been marketed as bigger and better than its predecessor of eight years past — with highly-anticipated features including an interactive chat, larger screen and new games.